• Skip to main content

 Foreign Medical Graduates Eligibility Requirements

-– Neurosurgical training (completed residency training or in the final year)
+– Neurosurgical training (completed residency training)

-– Eligible for California Medical license
+– Eligible for California Medical license and HIB visa

 Residency Training in US/Canada RequiredNo